Dogs Trust: Rehoming

 Rehoming aims to re-home most dogs under its protection at the Dog Trust's 22 re-homing centres across the UK and Ireland.
 It also obtains two large mobile rehoming units known as 'Dogmobiles'.
 These are large vehicles fitted with air conditioned kennels and are specially designed to tour the local area, carrying a small number of dogs from nearby rehoming centres that are desperately seeking new homes.

-Dogs Trust never euthanises healthy dogs, however some dogs suffering from potential trauma are unable to be rehabilitated in order to live in a normal home environment.
+Dogs Trust euthanises dogs dogs based on health, behaviour and rehomability.
+However some dogs suffering from potential trauma are unable to be rehabilitated in order to live in a normal home environment.
 The charity takes care of these dogs under its popular Sponsor a Dog scheme.

 They have also created an animal sanctuary where selected dogs unable to be re-homed can live together free from excessive human contact.

 List of Dogs Trust rehoming centres: